The Flask Mega-Tutorial Part VIII: Followers

 The two entities linked by this relationship are users and posts.
 I say that a user has many posts, and a post has one user (or author).
 The relationship is represented in the database with the use of a foreign key on the "many" side.
 In the relationship above, the foreign key is the user_id field added to the posts table.
 This field links each post to the record of its author in the user table.

 It is pretty clear that the user_id field provides direct access to the author of a given post, but what about the reverse direction?
 For the relationship to be useful I should be able to get the list of posts written by a given user.
-The user_id field in the posts table is also sufficient to answer this question, as databases have indexes that allow for efficient queries such us "retrieve all posts that have a user_id of X".
+The user_id field in the posts table is also sufficient to answer this question, as this column was given an index, to allow for efficient queries such us "retrieve all posts that have a user_id of X".

 Many-to-Many